3liz/lizmap-documentation/source/install/pre_requirements.rst

 PostgreSQL
 ----------

+PostgreSQL can be used for two different purposes in Lizmap :

+* To store GIS data.
+No configuration is needed on the Lizmap Web Client server side, **only** the PostgreSQL server must be accessible from the Lizmap Web Client server.
   It's possible to edit layers with Lizmap, but the layer **must** be stored in PostgreSQL.
 See :ref:`edition-prerequisites`.
+* To store Lizmap Web Client users and user actions.
+Lizmap uses tables.
+This setting must be done when **installing** Lizmap.